Dorothywimberly/Unicorn_Companies/README.md

 # Finding Solutions:

 1. Which unicorn companies have had the biggest return on investment?
-Unicorn Companies -  Would be idenified up under the Company coulmn in the Unicorn_Companies table.
+Unicorn Companies -  Would be identified up under the Company column in the Unicorn_Companies table.
 Return on investment (ROI) - Use the investment data to calculate the ROI for each unicorn company.
 * ( Valuation - Funding) / Funding  * 100 = ROI
 Only list the top 10 companies.